-□ Open the Time &gt; Basic Settings dialog, Daylight saving time tab. ☐ To select a preset profile for the start and end of daylight saving time, click the Profile button in the Operation frame.
-When no matching daylight saving time profile is available, you specify the changeover times in the Summertime begin and Summertime end fields.
-For both time points, you specify the month, the week within this month, the weekday, ar the time of day. $\ \square$ To enable the function, select the $\emph{O}\emph{1}$ radio button in the Operation frame. $\ \square$ Save the changes temporarily.
-To d o this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. clock summer-time mode <disable recurring eu usa></disable recurring eu usa> Configure the automatic daylight saving time changeover: enable/disable or activate with a profile. clock summer-time recurring start Enter the start time for the changeover. clock summer-time recurring end Enter the end time for the changeover. save Save the settings in the non-volatile memory $(nvm)$ in the "selected" configuration profile.
+☐ Open the Time > Basic Settings dialog g, Daylight saving time tab.
+To select a preset profile for the star button in the Operation frame. rt and end of daylight saving time, click the Profile times in the Summertime begin and S ime profile is available, you specify the changeover ummertime end fields. month, the week within this month, the weekday, and $\ \square$ To enable the function, select the \emph{Or} radio button in the Operation frame. $\ \square$ Save the changes temporarily.
+To d o this, click the 🗸 button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. clock summer-time mode <disable recurring eu usa></disable recurring eu usa> Configure the automatic daylight saving time changeover: enable/disable or activate with a profile. clock summer-time recurring start Enter the start time for the changeover. clock summer-time recurring end Enter the end time for the changeover. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.